Garland (calf) isn't expected to return this season, Jennifer Lee Chan of NBC Sports Bay Area reports.

 Garland (calf) did not participate in practice Thursday, Vaughn McClure of ESPN.com reports.

-Atlanta's backup left guard has been dealing with a strained calf for upwards of four weeks, and it remains to be revealed exactly when he is expected to be activated.
-With starter Andy Levitre (elbow) announced as a limited participant in Thursday's practice, the Falcons find themselves stretched thin on the interior offensive line.
+Atlanta's backup left guard has been dealing with a strained calf for upwards of four weeks, and the timetable for his return to team activities remains unclear.
+With starter Andy Levitre (elbow) announced as a limited participant for Thursday's practice, the Falcons find themselves stretched thin on the interior offensive line.